doombubbles/mega-knowledge/LATEST.md

+- Fixed for v49
+- Fixed some bugs with Mortar and Dartling empowerment
-- Reworked the Spike Factory Mega Knowledge to just be "Spike Factories choose the spot where their spikes land." because of side effects that the pierce changes were having
+- Reworked the Spike Factory Mega Knowledge to be "Spikes R Us: Once per round, Spike Factories emit a permanent Road Spikes power on the track.
+It does extra damage based on the tier of the Spike Factory."